Human rights in Cuba: Travel and emigration

 From 1959 through 1993, some 1.2 million Cubans (about 10% of the current population) left the island for the United States, often by sea in small boats and fragile rafts.
 In the early years, a number of those who could claim dual Spanish-Cuban citizenship left for Spain.
 Over time a number of Cuban Jews were allowed to emigrate to Israel after quiet negotiations; the majority of the 10,000 or so Jews who were in Cuba in 1959 have left.
 Since the collapse of the Soviet Union, many Cubans now reside in a diverse number of countries, some ending up in countries of the European Union.
 A large number of Cubans live in Mexico and Canada.

 At times the exodus was tolerated by the Cuban government as a "release valve"; at other times the government has impeded it.
 Some Cubans left for economic reasons and some for political ones.
 Others emigrated by way of the U.S. Naval Base at Guantanamo Bay, which is blocked on the Cuban (land) side by barbed-wired fences and land mines.

 In 1995 the US government entered into an agreement with the Cuban government to resolve the emigration crisis that created the Mariel Boatlift of 1980, when Castro opened the docks to anyone who wanted to leave.
 The result of the negotiations was an agreement under which the United States was required to issue 20,000 visas annually to Cuban emigrants.
 This quota is rarely filled; the Bush administration refused to comply with the act, issuing only 505 visas to Cubans in the first six months of 2003.
 It also blocked some Cubans who have visas.

 On July 13, 1994, 72 Cubans attempted to leave the Island on a World War II era tugboat named the 13 de Marzo.
 In an attempt by the Cuban Navy to stop the tugboat, patrol boats were sent out to intercept the tug.
-Crewmen and survivors reported that the interception vessels rammed the tugboat and sprayed its passengers with high-pressure fire hoses, sweeping many overboard.
+Crewmen and survivors reported that the Cuban interception vessels rammed the tugboat and sprayed its passengers with high-pressure fire hoses, sweeping many overboard.